Get Ready For The Spawning Season

 Click Here - To go to our Artificial Pond Plants page

-Click Here - To go to our Foam Clear product page
+Click Here - To go to our Tap Anti Foam Treatment product page

 If you want to try to keep the eggs and encourage them to hatch then you need to isolate them from the adults.
 Some pond designs may have header ponds or area’s suitable for this, but most don’t and the eggs will need to be collected and moved to a separate pond/tank.
 Whilst in this separate area it is vital that the water moves and is aerated to prevent the eggs from being attacked by fungus.
 A small air pump is ideal for this.

 Click Here - To go to our Air Pumps page